ttr3dp/fend/README.md

 By default, Fend doesn't do much.
 As the example below shows, it provides methods for specifying params, fetching their values and appending errors.
-All checks need to be implemented by yourself.
+All checks need to be implemented manually.

 ```ruby
 require "fend"